StormGaming/H1.I.M.E/INSTRUCTIONS - README.txt

 -Installation-

-Please run the 'Dependencies Installer.bat' file AS ADMINISTRATOR.
+Please run the 'Installer.bat' file AS ADMINISTRATOR.
 This will install Python as well as the other dependencies for this program.

-Note: If the command prompt window is only a few lines long and not pages of text, and that doesn't change within about a minute, just install Python from the Microsoft Store, then run the script again.
+This will take a few minutes.

+Note: If the command prompt window gives an error saying "python is inaccessible" or "failed to find python" but it says "python installed successfully" above it.
+Just close the installer and re-run it.
+If the issue persists, uninstall python using the windows Add or Remove Programs window and try again.
+If that doesn't work either, please contact one of the support contacts.

+Also please note that it is unknown if this program works with any other Python version other than 3.11.9, if this isn't working for you, try changing to v3.11.9.